ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting: Related Work

-Another line of research predicts absolute depth without the disparity normalization, from single \cite{yin2023metric3d, bochkovskii2024depth,wang2025moge,piccinelli2025unidepthv2} or multiple images \cite{wang2024dust3r,leroy2024grounding,cabon2025must3r}.
-We focus on relative depth prediction as these models typically lead to higher surface detail, which we aim to improve.
+Another line of research predicts absolute depth without disparity normalization, from single images~\cite{yin2023metric3d, bochkovskii2024depth, wang2025moge, piccinelli2025unidepthv2} or multiple images~\cite{wang2024dust3r, leroy2024grounding, cabon2025must3r}.
+We focus on relative depth prediction, as these models typically yield higher surface detail, which we aim to improve.
 Moreover, the absolute depth scale is invariant to shading cues.
-Hence, we use the recent and popular DA-V2 model as our foundation, aiming to correct its errors rather than retraining it, such that it applies to underrepresented and out-of-distribution inputs.
+Hence, we use the recent and popular DA-V2 model as our foundation, aiming to correct its errors rather than retraining it, so that it applies to underrepresented and out-of-distribution inputs.

-\paragraph{Test-Time Adaptation for MDE.} Test-Time Adaptation (TTA) or Test-Time Optimization (TTO) aims to adapt a pre-trained model to a specific test input at inference time.
+\parag{Test-Time Adaptation for MDE.} Test-Time Adaptation (TTA) or Test-Time Optimization (TTO) aims to adapt a pre-trained model to a specific test input at inference time.

 In the context of MDE, TTA often relies on self-supervision signals available from the input itself.
 For video inputs, temporal and photometric consistency between frames is a powerful signal used to fine-tune a depth network~\cite{Li2023OnSiteAF, Li2023TesttimeDA, Park2024TestTA}.